reflexcameras/reflexcamera/FTKit2.md

 ---

 #### Battery waterproofing
-The following bags have been used to quickly waterproof batteries in the field.
-More waterproof options are likely to exist.
+The following bags have been used to quickly and easily waterproof batteries in the field.
+More waterproof robust options are likely to exist.

 | Waterproofing                                                                    | Application               | Installation                | Link                                                                                                       | 2024 Price   |
 |-------------------------------------------------------------------------------|--------------------------|----------------------------|------------------------------------------------------------------------------------------------------------|-------------|